 In conclusion, the expert prepared a set of recommended actions which, if implemented, should lead to an improvement of the situation.
-The main recommendation is to give the most important areas for marine nesting a protection status equivalent to the one of National Park, and to permanently prohibit the construction of any villas, buildings, roads or infrastructure in order to keep those areas in a natural state.
-Other measures concern the restoration of the original dune and forest habitat, the proper management of the area, the management of the problem of photo-pollution and the control of feral dogs.
-The report and recommended actions are available in document T-PVS/Files (2014) 49.

-The report has been forwarded to Greek authorities for comments.
+The main recommendation was to give the most important areas for marine nesting a protection status equivalent to the one of National Park, and to permanently prohibit the construction of any villas, buildings, roads or infrastructure in order to keep those areas in a natural state.
+Other measures concerned the restoration of the original dune and forest habitat, the proper management of the area, the management of the problem of photo-pollution and the control of feral dogs.
+The report and recommended actions were made available in document T-PVS/Files (2014) 49, and forwarded to Greek authorities for comments.

-Finally, the European Union informed that, following the assessment of the Reasoned Opinion received from the Greek authorities in 2013, the Commission decided in March 2014 to refer the case to the Court for breach of EU legislation (Directive 92/43).
-The application is currently being prepared.
+At the last Standing Committee meeting the European Union informed that, following the assessment of the Reasoned Opinion received from the Greek authorities in 2013, the Commission decided in March 2014 to refer the case to the Court for breach of EU legislation (Directive 92/43).
+The application was being prepared.